-This is the famous and traditional lemonade of North India and Pakistan.
-It is called nimbu pani, or sometimes shikanji.
-It is enormously refreshing.
+This is the famous, traditional and very refreshing lemonade of North India and Pakistan.
+It is called nimbu pani or shikanji.

 It is commercially available in bottled form under many brand names.

 Limes could well be substituted into this recipe, or even mix limes and lemons.
 We use whatever looks good from the grocer.